autism-101/hugo-website/content/english/about.md

     and those who think they might be.
   image: images/autism-101-group.jpg
 founders_quote:
-  name: Temple Grandin
+  name: Naoki Higashida
-  subtitle: American Scientist And Animal Behaviorist.
+  subtitle: Autistic Author - \"The Reason I Jump\"
-  image: images/avatar/02.png
+  image: images/avatar/04.png
-  content: If I could snap my fingers and be nonautistic, I would not.
-Autism is part
-    of what I am.
+  content: \"Everybody has a heart that can be touched by something.\"
 who_we_are:
   title: Who am I?
   content: I discovered I was Autistic in late 2021 quite by accident.
 I took the